 In Obergefell v.
 Hodges, the U.S. Supreme Court held that there is a nationwide right to gay marriage.
 This joyful and long-awaited decision has made estate planning easier for lesbian couples and gay couples who have made the choice to marry.
-Even with legal marriage, however, there remain some estate planning issues which LGBT individuals face that may differ in important ways from heterosexual couples and cisgender individuals.
+Even with legal marriage, however, there remain some estate planning issues which LGBTQ individuals face that may differ in important ways from heterosexual couples and cisgender individuals.

-Unsworth LaPlante, PLLC understands the unique issues faced by LGBT individuals and we know how to make sure the law works for you so you can protect yourself and your family with the creation of a comprehensive estate plan.
-Give us a call today in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 to get personalized help with LGBT estate planning in Vermont and to get answers to questions you may have including:
+Unsworth LaPlante, PLLC understands the unique issues faced by LGBTQ individuals and we know how to make sure the law works for you so you can protect yourself and your family with the creation of a comprehensive estate plan.
+Give us a call today in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 to get personalized help with LGBTQ estate planning in Vermont and to get answers to questions you may have including:

 - Why is LGBTQ estate planning important?

 - What needs to be part of my estate plan?

-- How can a Vermont LGBT estate planning lawyer help me?
+- How can a Vermont LGBTQ estate planning lawyer help me?

 Why is LGBTQ Estate Planning Important?